lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ./intel64/Release/car_detection_tutorial -m $mVLP32 -m_va $mVA32 -i ../../data/car-detection.mp4 -n_async 1
 ```

 6. Over each frame of the video, you will see green rectangles drawn around the cars as they move through the parking lot.
-Now run the command again in asynchronous mode using the option "-n_async 2":
+Run the command again in asynchronous mode using the option "-n_async 2":

 ```bash
 ./intel64/Release/car_detection_tutorial -m $mVLP32 -m_va $mVA32 -i ../../data/car-detection.mp4 -n_async 2
 ```

 7. Unexpectedly, asynchronous mode should have made the video take longer to run by >10%.
 Why would that be?
 With the main loop now running asynchronously and not blocking, it is now an additional thread running on the CPU along with the inference models.
 Now let us shift running the models to other devices, first in synchronous mode then asynchronous with increasing -n_async value using the commands:

 ```Bash
 ./intel64/Release/car_detection_tutorial -m $mVLP16 -d GPU -m_va $mVA16 -d_va MYRIAD -i ../../data/car-detection.mp4 -n_async 1